greentec/mazes-for-programmers-js/README.md

 Javascript porting of the book &lt;Mazes For Programmers>, Jamis Buck.
 Not Official.

-No need server, just download and open html files in your web browser.
+For execution, you don't need server, just download and open html files in your web browser.